Engineering · Physics · Geometry

 Scaled an agricultural robotics fleet from 5 to 40 systems, integrating sensing, control, and data pipelines across multi-robot deployments.
 Twice awarded Engineering Excellence Award for cross-platform integration.

-Engineering and design consulting focused on robotics, AI, and large-scale interactive art.
-Leading cross-disciplinary projects that merge control systems and creative expression.
+Engineering and design consulting focused on personal projects and large-scale interactive art.
+Work that is cross-disciplinary and merges control systems and creative expression.

-My work is exploratory by nature — blending physics, control theory, and AI to search for unifying principles in complex systems.
-These projects are open frameworks meant to provoke curiosity and invite others to explore, validate, and extend the ideas.
-All manuscripts are not currently online.
-Email for more information.
+My work is exploratory by nature, blending physics, control theory, and geometry to search for unifying principles in complex systems.
+These projects are open frameworks designed to provoke curiosity and invite others to explore, validate, and extend the ideas.

 A constructive Euclidean framework for SU(N) gauge theory, where a spectral mass gap emerges through twist–compression dynamics.